Bangladeshi cuisine: Dhaka

 Haji biryani is a rice dish originating from a Dhaka restaurant of the same name.
 The dish consists of rice, goat meat and spices.

 Bakarkhani is a thick, spiced flat-bread from Mughlai cuisine often served with tea.
 Dhakai Bakarkhani is the variant found in Dhaka, where it has been prepared for centuries.

-Morog pulao is a signature dish of the city, an aromatic rice pilaf with chicken.
+Morog pulao is a signature dish of the city; it is an aromatic rice pilaf with chicken.